 Since the beginning of the COVID-19 pandemic in March, Surly has had to adapt, change, pivot, and change again, all in the hope of pushing the two sides of the business–the Brewery and the Beer Hall–through this unprecedented situation and the economic disaster that’s followed.

 The Beer Hall had to make the most significant changes to adapt to a crumbling restaurant industry and the demands of city, state and federal COVID-19 health and safety regulations.
 As we complied fully with the safety measures, it became clear that beer halls are by definition gathering places and gathering places and pandemics don’t mix.
-Because of this, we have made the gut-wrenching decision to close the Beer Hall indefinitely on Nov.
-2.
+Because of this, we have made the gut-wrenching decision to close the Beer Hall indefinitely on Oct.
+30. Staff will be on premises and payroll until Nov.
+2nd as we deep clean and winterize the space.

 We ran all the numbers.
 We looked at all the possibilities.
 But try as we might to find a way to keep the doors open and our team employed, the writing was on the wall: There was no longer a way forward for the Beer Hall.
 Since the start of the pandemic, Beer Hall revenues are down 82% compared with the same period last year.
 If the Beer Hall remained open, Surly would lose at least another three quarters of a million dollars this winter.
 A drastic change was needed to stabilize the company and ensure the continued operations of our core business, brewing.